chinmayarvind23/AIvaluate/User guide and Installation guide.md

 ### Dashboard
 - **Accessing the Dashboard:**
   - Log in to view the main dashboard.
-  - Here, you can see all courses and notifications at a glance.
+  - Here, you can see all courses you teach.

-### Create a Course
+### Create a Course (for professors only)
 - **Creating a Course:**
   - Navigate to 'Create a Course' from the dashboard.
   - Provide the necessary course details and assign any teaching assistants as needed.